Schuler experiences anguish of losing Olympic women’s hockey final for second time

 When the game was lost, Canadian head coach Laura Schuler stood on the Canadian bench and didn't say a word.
 As her players buried their heads, cried, or slung their arms around each other, Schuler just crossed her arms and stared – sometimes at the floor, sometimes off into the distance – trying to process what had just happened.

-She stood like this for more than 20 minutes, as the United States women's hockey team celebrated their gold-medal shootout victory in front of her, and as the Finish team was called onto the ice to accept their bronze medals.
+She stood like this for more than 20 minutes, as the United States women's hockey team celebrated their gold-medal shootout victory in front of her, and as the Finnish team was called onto the ice to accept their bronze medals.

 For what seemed like an eternity, the Canadian coach barely moved.
 At one point, she patted a few of her players on the back, then she took off her dark-rimmed glasses, crossed her arms and stared at the floor once more, stewing.